shirishkadam/College_Student_Job_Change_Analysis/README.md

+## PyTorch

 ## Predict if an industry experienced student enrolled in a course is interested in a job change

 __Zeta Analytics__ is a training institute that conducts training for analytics/ data science and wants to expand its business to manpower recruitment as well.
 They get a large number of signups for their training.
 Now, Zeta Analytics wants to connect these enrollees with their clients who are looking to hire employees working in the same domain.
 Before that, it is important to know which of these candidates are looking for new employment.
 They have student information related to demographics, education, experience, and features related to training as well.